 This remote base station can be controlled with any personal computer or laptop from anywhere.
 All I need is a high-Q internet access, a PC/laptop and a USB-headset (www.logitech.com).
-To change the antenna direction I'm using a hy-gain rotor T-2XDX with DCU-1 pathfinder, which can be remoted via RS-232, resp. the software of W4MQ (www.hy-gain.com).
+To change the antenna direction I'm using a hy-gain rotor T-2XDX with DCU-1 pathfinder, which can be remoted via RS-232, resp. the integrated rotor control function of remotehams (www.remotehams.com).
 To guarantee enough AC-power, I ordered an extra strong powerline (length: 500m) with 3 x 220 Volts / 13 A (one of them 13A+, for the amplifier).
 The location doesn't allow access by trucks or cars.
 Each part had to be brought up on feet - the HAM hobby is definitely no couch potato issue!

 My hompage, hb9ekk.ch, is currently under construction and will be activated soon.
 Hope to meet you down the log and wish you vy 73's!

 You must be logged in to file a report on this page